deividsanches/deploy-shiny-server-dashboard/README.md

 ** Beta Version **

-Code and documento to deploy Sharecare Dashboard
+Code and document to deploy Sharecare Dashboard

 ---
 Author: Deivid Sanches
 ---

-# How to Deploy Sharecare Dashboar
+# How to Deploy Sharecare Dashboard

 Over ssh, just copy and paste the following command: